 2. Check all utilities before you dig!

-Perhaps an even more potentially costly mistake would be to select the placement of your pergola without first making sure there is nothing underground that could be damaged as you start digging post holes.
-You’ve got to know where water, sewer and electrical lines are because if you break any of those, the consequences would be quite disruptive and even more expensive than building without a permit!
-Thankfully, there is an easy solution pretty much no matter where you live in the U.S. Every state has a “Call Before You Dig” line which you can call and the utility companies will come out and mark lines for free.
-Call 811 from anywhere a few days before you want to dig and you will routed to your local One Call Center so you can request this service.
+Thankfully, there is an easy solution no matter where you live in the U.S. Every state has a “Call Before You Dig” line which you can call and the utility companies will come out and mark lines for free.
+Call 811 from anywhere a few days before you want to dig and you will be routed to your local One Call Center so you can request this service.

 3. Know your frost level!